Down and out: Receiver Odell Beckham Jr. released by Browns - WHIZ News

 Although he insisted he was happy in Cleveland, where he was reunited with former college teammate and close friend Jarvis Landry, Beckham didn’t seem to like not being in a big market.
 He reportedly told opponents on the field during pregame warmups to “come get me” in the offseason.

-Beckham seemed to fall in line last season under first-year coach Kevin Stefanski, but he never made a strong on-field connection with Mayfield, and their lack of chemistry was a constant topic.
+Beckham seemed to fall in line last season under Stefanski, but he never made a strong on-field connection with Mayfield, and their lack of chemistry was a constant topic.

 When Beckham went down with his knee injury last October, it appeared to free up Mayfield, who played better without the playmaker and led the Browns to their first playoff appearance in 18 seasons and first postseason win since 1994.